Time series forecasting of multiphase microstructure evolution using deep learning: Results and discussion

 \subsection{Transfer learning to forecast unseen composition and physics}

 Our surrogate model shows satisfactory performance in predicting the time series of microstructure evolution in the ternary mixture ($A_{1/4}B_{1/4}C_{1/2}$) described earlier (Sec.~\ref{sec_next}).
-Can we use this pre-trained surrogate model to forecast microstructures from different datasets/mixtures?
+However, for a comprehensive understanding of the model behavior, it would be interesting to evaluate the predictive performance of the model on new microstructures generated using different material compositions or under different physical mechanisms.
+Thus, the question arises whether can we use the properly-trained surrogate model to forecast microstructures from different datasets/mixtures?
 This problem is equivalent to predicting future time series values of the unknown image sequence generated by different simulations.

 We use two different test datasets unknown to the trained surrogate model.
 In the first dataset, we vary the material composition ($A_{1/3}B_{1/3}C_{1/3}$ in Fig.~\ref{fig_new}a1) that leads to new microstructure morphologies, specifically the red-colored phase now takes a globular shape compared to its continuous morphology in Fig.~\ref{fig_pf_images}.
 However, in this case, the evolution principles remain the same: phase separation followed by the domain coarsening.
-In the second dataset, we vary material parameters ($\chi_{ij}$ and $\kappa_{i}$ in Eq.~\eqref{eq_ternary} following Ref.~\cite{ghosh2020_jcp}) to introduce surface-energy-driven phenomena (e.g., wetting) in the phase-separating system in addition to the domain coarsening effects.
+In the second dataset, we vary material parameters ($\chi_{ij}$ and $\kappa_{i}$ in Eq.~\eqref{eq_ternary} following Ref.~\cite{ghosh2020_jcp}) to introduce surface-energy-driven phenomena (\textit{e.g.}, wetting) in the phase-separating system in addition to the domain coarsening effects.
 The wetting case is simulated after setting the thermodynamic interactions between the mixture components asymmetrically as $\chi_{AB}$ = 2.5, $\chi_{BC}$ = 3.5, $\chi_{AC}$ = 5.0; and $\kappa_A$ = 2.0, $\kappa_B$ = 6.0, and $\kappa_C$ = 6.0 (Sec.~\ref{sec_pf}).
 The wetting here refers to the selective preference of forming the low-energy interface between coexisting phases.
 This is illustrated in Fig.~\ref{fig_new}b1, where wetting-induced composition layers of the preferred phase develop surrounding the circular particle phase.
 Such ``ring pattern'' formation during spinodal decomposition was observed in experiments~\cite{aichmayer2003,karim1998}.